Elasticity-Controlled Jamming Criticality in Soft Composite Solids

 {\bf Strain-stiffening responses of soft composite solids}

-We prepared compliant polydimethylsiloxane (PDMS) elastomers filled with stiff polystyrene (PS) microspheres with an average diameter of 30~$\mu$m.
-The schematic in Fig.~\ref{fig:main:fig1}(a) illustrates the cross-section of a soft composite.
-While the shear modulus of the PS spheres is $G_{\rm p} = 1.6$~GPa, the shear modulus of the PDMS matrix was systematically varied from $G_{\rm m} = 0.04$~kPa to $4$~kPa by tuning the crosslinking density~\cite{Zhao2022_SoftMatter}.
+We prepared compliant polydimethylsiloxane (PDMS) elastomers filled with stiff polystyrene (PS) microspheres having an average diameter of 30~$\mu$m (Fig.~\ref{fig:main:fig1}(a) and Fig.~S6).
+While the shear modulus of the PS spheres is $G_{\rm p} = 1.6$~GPa~(Fig.~S1), the shear modulus of the PDMS matrix was systematically varied from $G_{\rm m} = 0.04$~kPa to $4$~kPa by tuning the crosslinking density~ (Ref.~\cite{Zhao2022_SoftMatter} and Fig.~S5).
 The mechanical properties of the soft composites were characterized using a rheometer equipped with a parallel-plate shear cell (Fig.~\ref{fig:main:fig1}(b)).
-The top plate controls the gap size ($d$) and applies axial compressive strains ($\varepsilon$).
-The axial strain is defined as $\varepsilon\equiv 1-d/d_0$ where $d_0$ is the initial height of the sample.
-Due to the incompressibility of the samples, the axial compression gives rise to a pure shear.
-At each given $\varepsilon$, the shear modulus $G$ of composites was measured through oscillatory shear with a small amplitude ($\delta\gamma = 10^{-4}$) and a low angular frequency ($\omega = 0.1$~rad/s).
-The resulting $G(\varepsilon)$ represents the linear elastic response of soft composites in differently sheared states.
-This similar testing protocol has been employed to characterize various disordered systems, including tissues~\cite{van_Oosten2019_Nature,Shivers2020_PNAS, Xie2021_NatCom} and granular materials~\cite{otsuki2020_pre, Zhao2022_PRX}.
+The top plate controls the gap size ($d$) and applies axial compressive strains ($\varepsilon$) (Fig.~S7).
+The volume of the sample remains unchanged under an axial compression (Fig.~S9), which gives rise to a pure shear.
+At each given $\varepsilon$, the shear modulus $G$ of the composites was measured using an oscillatory shear with a small amplitude ($\delta\gamma_a = 0.01~\%$) and a low angular frequency ($\omega = 0.1$~rad/s).
+The resulting $G(\varepsilon)$ represents the linear elastic response of the soft composites in differently sheared states (Fig.~S8).

-The dense soft composites exhibited characteristic strain-stiffening responses under the axial compressions.
+The dense soft composites exhibited characteristic strain-stiffening responses under the axial compressions (Fig.~\ref{fig:main:fig1}(c)).
 The stiffening degree was determined by both the particle volume fraction $\phi$ and the shear modulus of the elastomer matrix $G_{\rm m}$.
-First, at a fixed $G_{\rm m} =1.28$~kPa, the relative shear modulus, $G_r=G/G_{\rm m}$, grows more rapidly with $\varepsilon$ as $\phi$ increases from $0.44$ to $0.67$ (Fig.~\ref{fig:main:fig1}(c)).
-Second, at a fixed $\phi = 0.60$, the strain-stiffening becomes more pronounced while $G_{\rm m}$ decreases from 1.28 kPa to 0.04~kPa (Fig.~\ref{fig:main:fig1}(c)).
+First, at a fixed $G_{\rm m} =1.28$~kPa, the relative shear modulus, $G_{\rm r} = G/G_{\rm m}$, grows more rapidly with $\varepsilon$ as $\phi$ increases from $0.44$ to $0.67$.
+Second, at a fixed $\phi = 0.60$, the strain stiffening becomes more pronounced while $G_{\rm m}$ decreases from 1.28 kPa to 0.04~kPa.